ElektraInitiative/libelektra/src/libs/highlevel/README.md

 }
 ```

-If an error occurred, you MUST call `elektraErrorReset` before using the same error pointer in any other function calls (e.g. elektraSet*
+If an error occurred, you must call `elektraErrorReset` before using the same error pointer in any other function calls (e.g. elektraSet*
 calls).
 It is also safe to call `elektraErrorReset`, if no error occurred.